expressjs/morgan/README.md

 token definition.

-The token function is expected to be called with the arguments `req` and `res`, representing the HTTP request and HTTP response.
+The token function is expected to be called with the arguments `req` and `res`, representing the HTTP request and the HTTP response.
 Additionally, the token can accept further arguments of it's choosing to customize behavior.

 ##### :date[format]